VSteinborn/VSteinborn.github.io/_projects/2023-06-01-politeness-attacks.md

 - Paper: https://arxiv.org/abs/2306.09752
 ---

-Discovered that politeness may be used to bypass hate speech detection systems.
+Discovered that politeness may be used to bypass hate speech detection systems using politeness levels in Japanese and Korean.